 “As a journalist, it’s always good to develop relationships with PR people anyway.
 But for me, I was always intrigued by the business side of sports,” he says.
 “The best thing I did was keep all of those business cards I collected because when it came time to send out my resumes, I had developed strong enough relationships for them to know who I was as a writer and a communicator.”

 His belief in consistently working hard has proven to be true in his own career.
 He continues to promote this message to job seekers today.
-“Yes, there’s a lot of competition out there,” he says, “but we all had to start somewhere.
+“Yes, there’s a lot of competition out there, but we all had to start somewhere.
 Just keep at it and good things will eventually come.”

 More Than Fandom

 Emotion is high in sports.
 For fans and athletes alike, a major event evokes inspiration and pride, but with that comes a risk for fear, anger, and frustration.
-These emotions don’t have a place in jobs in sports, especially with marketing and PR.
+These emotions don’t have a place in jobs in sports, especially with marketing and Public Relations (PR).

 Chris sees the importance of distancing yourself from the fandom side when it comes to being professional.
 Of course, sports job seekers need to be passionate about the industry they work in, but failing to balance the passion from fandom can have negative effects on your career.